1949 All-Pro Team

-The 1949 All-Pro Team consisted of American football players chosen by various selectors for the All-Pro team of the National Football League (NFL) for the 1949 NFL season.
+The 1949 All-Pro Team consisted of American football players who were chosen by various selectors for the All-Pro team for the 1949 football season.
 Teams were selected by, among others, the Associated Press (AP), the United Press (UP), and the New York Daily News.
+The AP selections included players from the National Football League (NFL) and All-America Football Conference; the UP and NYDN selections were limited to players from the NFL.